apache/geode/Troubleshooting-Load-Average.md

 	 22698 user1  15   0 1102M 1.1G 18068 R     1.4 14.1   0:10   0 java
 	 19286 user1  15   0 1100M 1.1G 18080 R     0.5 14.1   0:25   0 java
 ### vsd
-Another way to determine whether a machine has high load average is to use `vsd` to display the load average values contained in a given GemFire statistics archive.
+Another way to determine whether a machine has high load average is to use `vsd` to display the load average values contained in a given Geode statistics archive.
 ####LinuxSystemStats
 The chart below shows the **LinuxSystemStats loadAverage1**, **loadAverage5** and **loadAverage15** values.
 ![LinuxSystemStats](images/troubleshooting_load_average_image001.gif)